lexuszhi1990/capistrano-sync-assets/README.markdown

 =======

 #### In your Gemfile:
-Add it to Gemfile on development groip
+Add it to Gemfile on development group

 ```ruby
   gem 'capistrano-sync-assets', require: false, group: :development
 ```